What Is an Anxiety Disorder?

 Can Anxiety Disorders Be Prevented?

-- Nutrition: The food we eat has a large impact on our mental health.
+By learning about and improving your healthy habits, you can improve your anxiety symptoms.
+Here are some things that can help you prevent anxiety:- Nutrition: The food we eat has a large impact on our mental health.
 Ensure you get enough lean proteins, healthy fats, whole grains, fruits and vegetables, and water.

 - Sleep: Healthy sleep hygiene is an integral part of maintaining our mental health.
 Research shows adults need 7-9 hours of sleep each night for adequate cellularity repair.